These are tricky times, aren’t they?

 They've also developed a public service tool called Takeout COVID, which aims to help restaurants switch to providing a take-out service.
 It lists local restaurants and bars across the US and explains how you can order from them via the internet or telephone.
 Sign us up!

 We’re all quickly learning that the home doesn’t make for the best video call set-up.
 You’ve either got the dog barking, the kids running around, or your neighbor doing all-day DIY.

 But Krisp uses AI to remove background noise.
 When you speak, the background noise going from you to other call participants is automatically removed.
 When you listen, Krisp removes any background noise coming from other call participants to you, too.

 A free tier, with all users getting 120 minutes per week of free noise cancellation.

-All students, teachers, hospital and government workers, worldwide, get unlimited Krisp for free.
+All students, teachers, hospitals, and government workers, worldwide get unlimited Krisp for free.